cshum/imagor/README.md

 Imagor is a Go application that is highly optimized for concurrent requests.
 It implements libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) for parallel processing pipelines, achieving high network throughput.

-Imagor adopts the [thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and supports tons of image processing use cases representing a lightweight, high-performance drop-in replacement and much more.
+Imagor adopts the [thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and supports tons of image processing use cases representing a lightweight, high-performance drop-in replacement and more.

 ### Quick Start